RichardGrac/testTest/README.md

 # Getting Started

-This project is a test
+This project is a test.

+This is a change from RichardGrac account